leisaker/data-science-diplomatura/01_data_analysis_and_visualization/README.md

-**Overview**
+# 01 — Data Analysis and Visualization

+## Overview

-This folder contains the practical assignments and notebooks developed for the course Data Analysis and Visualization.
-The course covers statistical foundations, principles of scientific communication, and techniques for effectively exploring and presenting quantitative information.
+This folder contains the two practical assignments submitted and approved for the **Data Analysis and Visualization** course.

-**Topics Covered**

-📊 **Statistical Foundations**
+These projects focus on applying statistical foundations and data visualization principles to explore datasets, validate assumptions, and communicate results through reproducible data analysis workflows.

+The emphasis is on using statistical reasoning to support data-driven decisions, from exploratory analysis to hypothesis testing and uncertainty quantification.

+## Skills and Topics Covered

+### 📊 Statistical Foundations
 - Basic frequentist concepts

-- Conditional probability

-- Bayes’ rule
+- Conditional probability and Bayes’ rule
 - Independence and conditional independence
 - Law of large numbers

-- Maximum likelihood estimators
+- Maximum likelihood estimation

-- Point and interval estimators
+- Point and interval estimation
 - Hypothesis testing and statistical significance

-- Principles of reproducible research
+- Reproducible research principles

-📈 **Data Visualization Principles**
+### 📈 Data Analysis & Visualization

-- Human vision and perception fundamentals

-- How to use graphics to present quantitative information
+- Exploratory Data Analysis (EDA)
+- Principles of effective data visualization
 - Contingency tables and bar charts

-- Histograms and representations for categorical & continuous variables
+- Histograms for categorical and continuous variables

-- Visualization of multivariate data
+- Multivariate data visualization

-- Use of animation, sound, and other modalities to communicate information
+- Use of animation and alternative modalities for scientific communication

+## Tools & Techniques

+- Python (pandas, numpy, matplotlib/seaborn)
+- Jupyter Notebooks
+- Reproducible analysis workflows

+## Contents

+This folder includes:
+- Two complete practical assignments developed as part of the course
+- Jupyter notebooks with step-by-step analyses
+- Visualizations aimed at clearly communicating insights from data